cerebral-technology/alexmill.github.io/posts/_posts/2017-08-10-when-to-use-fixed-effects-vs-clustered-standard-errors-panel-data.md

 ---
 layout: post
+short_title: When to use fixed effects vs. clustered standard errors?
 title: When to use fixed effects vs. clustered standard errors for linear regression on panel data?
 categories: ["blog", "medium"]
 author: "Alex Miller"